erigones/esdc-docs/user-guide/gui/datacenters/nodes.rst

 *DCAdmin*                       read-only
 =============================== ================

-.. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all compute nodes, including compute nodes that are not associated with the current working virtual data center.
+.. note:: In the upper right corner is a button labeled :guilabel:`Show All`, which can be used to display all compute nodes, including compute nodes that are not associated with the current working virtual data center.

 Compute Node Parameters